tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Release process for SDKs, sample apps, and other code artifacts

-*  Contributor process (e.g., pull requests or other strategies)
+*  Contributor processes (e.g., pull requests or other strategies for outside contributors)

 *  Localization processes, priorities, and workflows